How Does Combat Work?

 What Actions Can I take?

-Whether it's 1 on 1 battles or group encounters, fights usually consist of alternating turns between an Attacker (or attackers) and a Target (or targets).
+COMBAT: Whether it's 1 on 1 battles or group encounters, fights usually consist of alternating turns between an Attacker (or attackers) and a Target (or targets).

-Order of who acts first is determined first by each party rolling a 10-sided die (or D10) and adding your STAMINA for initiative.
-With everyone's initiative, the rounds begin in order from who rolled the highest starting first, onwards to who rolled the lowest before ending the round.
+With everyone's initiative, the rounds begin in order from who rolled the highest starting first, onward to who rolled the lowest before ending the round.

 The first to act starts on the offensive as the Attacker, and tries to reduce their opponent's Hit Points by rolling a higher score to attack, while the Target will aim to roll higher in order to avoid losing their HP.
 Higher score always wins.

-You'll find when your STATs grow that a wide range of actions become available, though not all of them come without a cost.
-Although depending on your character's Combat Style or abilities unique to them through their Devil Fruit, Training, or Genetics there may be some exclusive advantages unique only to your OC.
+Depending on your character's Combat Style or abilities unique to them through their Devil Fruit, Training, or Genetics there may be some exclusive advantages or strategies that are unique only to your OC.

 Below are the actions that can be performed by everyone, including how many times they can potentially be used during an event or encounter.
 Pay careful attention to their specific requirements or drawbacks when choosing to use them: